 They make space for permanent teeth

 In order for the baby teeth to hold the position for the permanent teeth, they must stay healthy.
 If we don’t take care of them they could be lost prematurely.
-When one baby tooth is lost the ones nearby tend to drift into the empty space, making it impossible for the permanent tooth to take its proper place.
-The permanent tooth may try to come in sideways, or it may just stay under the gum line.
-Either scenario could lead to an even bigger problem in the future.
-Fortunately there is a backup plan.
+When one baby tooth is lost, the ones nearby tend to drift into the empty space, making it impossible for the permanent tooth to take its proper place.
+The permanent tooth may try to come in sideways, creating an improper bite.
+This could lead to all types of malocclusions or joint problems that are costly and time consuming to fix later in life.
+Another risk is that the baby tooth will block the permanent tooth’s path to eruption.
+This could lead it to stay under the gum line as an impacted tooth.
+Either scenario could lead to major problems in the future.

-Your pediatric dentist can replace a missing baby tooth with something called a “space maker.”
+Your pediatric dentist in Aurora can replace a missing baby tooth with something called a “space maker.”
 It is actually a crown that is installed in the space between the two adjacent remaining teeth to keep them from moving toward each other.
 Now the permanent tooth is free to erupt into its rightful position.
-A space maintainer is only used when a baby tooth has been lost too soon due to accident or decay.
+A space maintainer is only used when a baby tooth has been lost too soon due to an accident or decay.

-When children learn about flossing and brushing at an younger age, children are much more likely to take better care of their permanent teeth.
+When children learn about flossing and brushing at a younger age, they are much more likely to take better care of their permanent teeth.
 Getting off to a good start with early routine visits to the dentist’s office is key to a good dental maintenance plan.